 \textbf{DeepFluoro dataset.} \Cref{fig:mtre} reports the mTRE statistics for each subject and in aggregate for DeepFluoro.
 Sub-millimeter success rates across baselines are summarized in \Cref{tab:success-rate}.
 Our encoder's estimates were within \SI{10}{\mm} of the true pose for 80\% of test cases, a commonly used cutoff for successful registration \cite{gao2023fully}, but only achieved \textit{sub-}millimeter mTRE on 1\% of test cases (\Cref{tab:ablations}).
 Refining the initial pose with test-time optimization was thus critical to achieving successful registration, leading to \successrate of test cases achieving sub-millimeter mTRE across all subjects.

-As subjects are not registered to a common reference frame and there is a limited number of X-rays, a purely supervised pose regressor (PoseNet~\cite{kendall2015posenet}) incurs large error.
-Traditional gradient-free optimization (xReg~\cite{grupp2019pose}) is able to successfully recover the poses of some X-rays but frequently converges to suboptimal minima.
+As subjects are not registered to a common reference frame and there is a limited number of \xrays, a purely supervised pose regressor (PoseNet~\cite{kendall2015posenet}) incurs large error.
+Traditional gradient-free optimization (xReg~\cite{grupp2019pose}) is able to successfully recover the poses of some \xrays but frequently converges to suboptimal minima.
 The gradient-based approach (DiffDRR~\cite{gopalakrishnan2022fast}) is more robust than gradient-free methods, but not to a surgically viable degree.
 Taken together, xReg and DiffDRR show that test-time optimization alone is insufficient for accurate intraoperative 2D/3D registration.
 PnP methods provide better initial pose estimates on average, but their accuracy diminishes when only a few landmarks are present in the 2D image.
-When combined with xReg, PnP-Regularizer successfully registered 69\% of test X-rays with high inter-subject variability: on Subjects 3, 4, and 6, \name consistently achieves sub-millimeter accuracy while PnP-Regularizer's median mTRE is around \SI{10}{\mm}.
-Inter-subject variability arises from out-of-distribution failures when the pose or appearance of a particular X-ray does not match the training set, demonstrating the need for patient-specific methods.
+When combined with xReg, PnP-Regularizer successfully registered 69\% of test \xrays with high inter-subject variability: on Subjects 3, 4, and 6, \name consistently achieves sub-millimeter accuracy while PnP-Regularizer's median mTRE is around \SI{10}{\mm}.
+Inter-subject variability arises from out-of-distribution failures when the pose or appearance of a particular \xray does not match the training set, demonstrating the need for patient-specific methods.
 Visual comparisons are shown in \Cref{fig:qual}.

 \subpara{Ljubljana dataset.} Certain baselines are not applicable to the Ljubljana dataset.
-PnP-based methods cannot be trained as there are no segmentation masks with which to estimate landmarks, and the small sample size (20 X-rays) precludes training an accurate PoseNet.
+PnP-based methods cannot be trained as there are no segmentation masks with which to estimate landmarks, and the small sample size (20 \xrays) precludes training an accurate PoseNet.
 However, as our method does not require any labeled training data, we train patient-specific pose regression networks.
-We compared against DiffDRR~\cite{gopalakrishnan2022fast} initialized at an anterioposterior (AP) pose and found that \name achieves a median mTRE of \SI{0.2 \pm 10.6}{\mm} (85\% SMSR) as compared to DiffDRR's \SI{263.7 \pm 193.9}{\mm} (25\% SMSR).
+We compared to DiffDRR~\cite{gopalakrishnan2022fast} initialized at a PA pose and found that \name achieved a median mTRE of \SI{0.2 \pm 10.6}{\mm} (85\% SMSR) as compared to DiffDRR's \SI{263.7 \pm 193.9}{\mm} (25\% SMSR).
 Qualitative results are visualized in \Cref{fig:ljubljana}.
-The high performance of \name on the highly distinct domain of neurovasculature demonstrates the generalizability of our registration framework across patients and anatomical structures.
+The high performance of \name on the neurovasculature, a highly distinct surgical domain, demonstrates its generalizability across patients and anatomical structures.